Skip to content

 si

 Classes, structs, traits, unions, global functions and global properties are accessible from any namespace.
-Prefixing their names with _ indicates they are intended to be private, but this is not enforced by the compiler:
+Prefixing their names with _ makes them private to the assembly they are declared in: within the assembly they stay reachable from any namespace, but another assembly cannot see them, and a reference from one is a compile error:

 class PUBLIC is